TomasDarquier/LPMG/README.md

    cd docker/
    docker compose up -d
    ```

 4. Run the script to start all services in the correct order:
    ```shell
    ./start_services.sh
    ```
+   (If you start the services manually from the console, dont forget to use the 'local' profile in all services, except config-server, do not use any profile there)

-5. Go to localhost:8080 and test the app!
+5. Go to [localhost:8080](http://localhost:8080) and test the app!
 (If you experiment any problem, probably you need to wait a few seconds to let the discovery server discover all the services)

 6. To stop the services, run the shutdown script and stop Docker Compose:
    ```shell